Calculate AEP

 In [6]: import pywasp as pw

-We have used the site in the WAsP Flow Model page, but here we will go further and include some turbines.
-Their locations are stored in a .csv, so we will create a xarray.Dataset to hold their spatial information: x, y, and hub height.
+We have used this site in the WAsP Flow Model page, but here we will go further and include some turbines.
+Their locations are stored in a .csv file, so we will create an xarray.Dataset to hold their spatial information: x, y, and hub height.

 We can plot their locations together with the elevation map to get an idea of where they are located: